tlazaro/texture-packer-plugin/README.md

 The plugin actually needs the gdx.jar and the gdx-tools.jar to be able to run.
 Since none are on the official maven repository it has to be done manually.
 There is a task that comes in the settings of the plugin that will be available on the project you add those settings to.
-The task to be run from SBT is ''update-texture-packer-gdx''.
+The task to be run from SBT is `update-texture-packer-gdx`.

 What that task does it simply downloading the latest nightly build and unpackage those two jars into the ''project/lib'' folder so it can use it.
 Notice that it doesn't affect the gdx version the rest of your application uses.
 Those jars are